mzhang00/MKS22X-FinalProject/README.md

 =======================================================================================
 Derek Lao:
 Completed vector usage for player and monster movement up until this point.
+Wrote and successfully tested followPlayer
-Wrote and successfully tested calculator for taking the calculators
+Wrote and successfully tested monster to wander, and when detects player in vicinity, it will follow the player.

 May 22nd 2019:
 ========================================================================================